elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

 - {: .pr} Ignorant is he who knows the name of Don Cristóbal Colón, Admiral of the Ocean Sea, and ignores that of Rodrigo de Escovedo, Royal Notary.
 So learn, my friend, that the caravels that traveled here were not only pregnant with arms, food, horses, riders ...
-They had, above all, their plump bellies full of loud and repressive laws.
+They had, above all, their plump bellies full of roaring and repressive laws.

 - {:.sp} The Herald.